typessymptoms

 Core vestibular symptoms include:

 The duration of episodes is notably variable.
-A single vestibular migraine attack can last anywhere from a few minutes to several days, distinguishing it from the seconds-long episodes of BPPV and the longer, more progressive course of Ménière's disease.
+A single vestibular migraine attack can last anywhere from a few minutes to several days.
+This range helps distinguish it from BPPV, where episodes last seconds, and from Ménière's disease, which follows a longer and more progressive course.

-How Is Vestibular Migraine Different from Regular Migraine?
+How Is Vestibular Migraine Different From Classic Migraine?

-Vestibular migraine and classic migraine share the same underlying neurological mechanism — cortical spreading depression and trigeminal nerve sensitisation — but differ significantly in their primary symptom expression.
-In classic migraine, head pain dominates; in vestibular migraine, balance disruption takes centre stage, and pain is secondary or absent entirely.
+Vestibular migraine and classic migraine share the same underlying neurological mechanism.
+Cortical spreading depression and trigeminal nerve sensitisation drive both conditions.
+However, they differ significantly in their primary symptom expression.
+In classic migraine, head pain dominates.
+In vestibular migraine, balance disruption takes centre stage, and pain is secondary or absent entirely.

-This distinction matters enormously for people who have been told they "don't have migraines" because their episodes don't produce the expected headache.
+This distinction matters enormously for people who have been told they do not have migraines because their episodes do not produce the expected headache.
 The American Migraine Foundation emphasises that migraine is a spectrum disorder and that headache is only one of many possible expressions of the underlying neurological dysfunction.

-People with vestibular migraine also tend to experience a longer interictal period — the time between attacks — during which subtle balance difficulties, motion sensitivity, and cognitive fog may persist.
+People with vestibular migraine also tend to experience a longer interictal period, the time between attacks, during which subtle balance difficulties, motion sensitivity, and cognitive fog may persist.
 This low-grade background instability can significantly impair daily function even when discrete episodes are not occurring.
+Migraine brain fog is a related phenomenon affecting many people between attacks.

 The triggers for vestibular migraine largely overlap with those for classic migraine, though motion-related and visual stimuli tend to be particularly potent.
 Understanding and tracking your personal triggers is one of the most evidence-supported strategies for reducing attack frequency.